rx/rx.github.io/aboutme.md

 ---
 layout: page
-title: Russell Edens
+title: About
-subtitle: About me
+subtitle: Russell Edens
 ---
 Currently he is the CTO of [Geotix](http://geotix.com) a [world changing](/geotix-making-the-world-a-better-place) event-ticketing platform.